AarneshKhaitan/Energy-trends-forecast-SC1015/README.md

 ## Problem Definition

 Our project seeks to answer two key questions:
-- Can renewable energy production shares keep up with the drastically increasing global energy consumption?
+- Will renewable energy production share keep up with the drastically increasing global energy consumption by 2047?
 - Which countries have abnormally high energy consumption, identified using the Isolation Forest model, and how should these nations prioritize increasing renewable energy production?

 ## Models Used